 Take CRM, for instance.
 Dozens of companies all around the world dedicate themselves solely to the development of CRM solutions and sell them as SaaS, founding whole businesses upon it.
 But at Dodo Pizza, CRM is just an element of the Dodo IS platform.

-It’s an obvious fact today that technology drives business growth, so new Dodo IS features drive us to grow.
+It’s an obvious fact today that technology drives business growth and changes the fast food industry, so new Dodo IS features drive us to grow.
 And now we see that a team of 50 software developers is positively too small for our current scale.

 We have a number of urgent business goals.